alaunay/euromillions/README.md

 ## Current bugs

-- No check on duplicate numbers
+- Check on previous number, not on all array

 ## Possible ameliorations

-- sort the numbers
 - multilang